PraydE007/SMLVC-Simple-Mod-List-Version-Control/ServerHTDOCS_Example/README.md

 ## version.json

-    The main file used by the client to identify an available update
+    The main file used by client to identify an available update

 `"version": x`

-    Where `x` is the version number.
-The client searches for the `x.json` file using this number
+    Where `x` is version number.
+The client searches for `x.json`

 ## 1.json

-    The main file used by the client for instructions
+    File that used by clients as an installation instructions

 `"destinationFolder": path`